fragonib/ddd-testing-kata/README.md

     - Name: Ibarra Area, Lat: 43.05, Lon: -2.57, Country code: ES
     - Name: Zegama Area, Lat: 42.97, Lon: -2.29, Country code: ES

 You can obtain the weather data from [Open Weather Map API](https://openweathermap.org/api).

+To simplify we have proposed these locations, but feel free if you prefer using other locations.

 2. We need two endpoints: